mbseid/blog/_posts/2019-05-24-acing-a-technical-interview-part-II.markdown

 * Space Complexity: O(n) where n is the number of keys
 * Time Complexity: Get and Set is O(1)
-* Key Metric: Load Factor = `n/k` where n is the number of entires and k is the number of buckets.
-Higher load loads to more collisions.
+* Key Metric: Load Factor = `n/k` where n is the number of entries and k is the number of buckets.
+Higher load leads to more collisions.
 * Collisions can be handled through separate chaining or open addressing.